Research

 Genomics, transcriptomics and proteomics

-We have sequenced the nuclear and mitochondrial genomes of the white rot fungus Phlebia radiata in collaboration with the DNA Sequencing and Genomics laboratory (Institute of Biotechnology, University of Helsinki).
-The nuclear genome has been functionally annotated and especially genes involved with plant cell wall degradation have been manually curated.
-Comparative genomic analyses between P. radiata and other closely related phlebioid species are ongoing.
+We have sequenced the nuclear and mitochondrial genomes of the white rot fungus Phlebia radiata and the brown rot fungus Fomitopsis pinicola in collaboration with the DNA Sequencing and Genomics laboratory (Institute of Biotechnology, University of Helsinki).
+The genome sequence of F. pinicola is still under processing.
 The transcriptome and proteome of P. radiata growing on solid spruce wood has been analyzed confirming that the fungus expresses and produces all the hydrolytic and oxidative enzymes necessary for a white rot type of decay.
+In addition, studies of gene expression under varying conditions are being conducted.

 Publications: